AI workflow automation across Gmail, Slack, Jira, Teams, and your business tools, with human approval

 Draft a Slack or Teams status update from an incident summary, route it through approval, and keep the final message tied to the action history.

-Draft customer follow ups
+Draft customer follow-ups

 Frequently asked questions